strimzi/strimzi-ui/docs/Build.md

 | resolve.alias      | Array of aliases | [See section above](#webpack-aliases) |
 | devServer      | Object | [See section below](#webpack-dev-server) |

 This configuration will be defined in separate files per build mode - ie one for `development` and one for `production` - to keep the configuration as minimal and readable as possible.
 Common configuration will be inherited/extended into these files.
+[See this section for more details](#ui-build-implementation).

 ##### Module rules